UPDATED JUL 14, 2020

-Hermann Park is one of Houston’s largest and most beautiful parks.
-It’s also home to the Houston Zoo.
-So you can explore the park trails and see some exotic creatures all in one place.
-Best picnic ever?
-Possibly.
-You’ll also want to check out the lake for some pedal boat fun or meander around the Japanese Zen Garden.
-Whatever you do, don’t leave without taking a look at the iconic Sam Houston Monument.
+Hermann Park is one of Houston’s largest and, in our opinion, most beautiful parks.
+It’s also home to the Houston Zoo, so you can explore the park trails and see some cute animals all in one day.
+But one of our favorite things to do here is rent a pedal boat and take to the lake or meander around the Japanese Zen Garden.
+Whatever you do, don’t leave before checking out the iconic Sam Houston Monument.

-Tucked on the Eastern edge of the larger Buffalo Bayou Park, Eleanor Tinsley is the place to be on a nice day.
-Set up your picnic headquarters on the grass or walk up the hill to the modern pavilion overlooking downtown.
-Catch the park at sunset and snap an Insta-worthy photo of the skyline (you won’t be alone!).
-Besides being a popular hangout spot, this place also hosts a few big events every year like the Free Press Summer Fest music festival.
-Rock on!
+Tucked on the eastern edge of the larger Buffalo Bayou Park, Eleanor Tinsley is the place to be on a nice day.
+Set up your picnic headquarters on the grass or walk up the hill to the pavilion overlooking downtown.
+And if you can, head to the park at sunset to snap an Insta-worthy photo of the skyline (you won’t be alone!).
+Keep an eye on the events calendar, too — this place also hosts a few big events every year like the Free Press Summer Fest music festival.

-Located in the heart of Downtown Houston, Discovery Green is a small green oasis in the concrete jungle.
-Forget your picnic basket at this park though.
-There are restaurants and food trucks, so you won’t get hangry here!
-Discovery Green also has tons of free community events like outdoor yoga, concerts, and art shows.
-Go here for lunch or bring a friend to one of their events and get cultured.
+Located in the heart of Downtown Houston, Discovery Green is a small green oasis surrounded by concrete jungle.
+Forget your picnic basket at this park — there are tons of great restaurants and food trucks nearby.
+It's also our go-to for free community events like outdoor yoga, concerts, and art shows.
 Planning to run the Houston Marathon?
 This park is also the site of the Houston RunFest after party!

-Sitting just north of Buffalo Bayou, Spotts Park is most distinguished because it’s shaped kinda like a bowl.
-Trees scatter around the rim and at the bottom of the bowl you’ll find a basketball court, sand volleyball courts, and plenty of open space to just play!
-You could say it’s the SPOT to be!
-The park also has a bike share rack and connects to the larger Buffalo Bayou Park.
-So you can rent a bike and whiz around some nearby trails.
-Not sure where to ride?
-We gotcha covered with this list of local bike trails.
+Spotts Park is just north of Buffalo Bayou, and one of the most interesting parts about this park is it’s shaped kinda like a bowl.
+Trees scatter around the rim, and at the bottom of the bowl, you’ll find a basketball court, sand volleyball courts, and plenty of open space to hang out.
+Another awesome amenity?
+It has bike share rack and connects to the larger Buffalo Bayou Park.
+So you can rent a bike and hit some of the nearby trails.
+And if you're not sure where to ride, we gotcha covered with this list of local bike trails.

-The old-school park of Houston.
-Memorial Park is most well known for its three-mile, crushed red granite trail, which has been discoloring running shoes since the 1970s.
-Besides the main loop, this park also has tennis courts, a driving range, a nine-hole golf course, an outdoor swimming pool, and various intramural sports fields.
+The old-school park of Houston, Memorial Park is famous for its three-mile, crushed red granite trail, which has been discoloring running shoes since the 1970s.
+In addition to the main loop, it also has tennis courts, a driving range, a nine-hole golf course, an outdoor swimming pool, and a handful sports fields.
 Planning a picnic?
-Head to Picnic Lane (yep, that’s really the name!) to find the best tables, situated in the shade of the woods.
+Head to Picnic Lane (yep, that’s really the name!) where you'll find the best tables in the city situated in the shade of the woods.

 Okay, so this isn’t technically a park.
-But the Heights Blvd is still an awesome area to walk around and relax with friends.
-Walk up and down the trendy Houston Heights trail and check out the rotating art sculptures.
-They change them every couple of months, so you’ll likely see something new (and odd) every time!
-Fitt Tip: Plan your outing and end at Eight Row Flint, one block over on Yale Street for a killer happy hour (tacos included).
+But the Heights Blvd. is still an awesome area to hang out with friends.
+Walk up and down the popular Houston Heights trail and check out the rotating art sculptures.
+They change them every couple of months, so you’ll likely see something new every time you visit.
+Oh, and end your outing at Eight Row Flint, it's one block over on Yale St., and take advantage of their killer happy hour (tacos included).

-A newly renovated park in the British-inspired UK area (Upper Kirby, get it?), Levy Park Conservancy boasts a performance pavilion, dog park, playground, and, of course, a plush lawn for all your outdoor needs.
-The best part?
-This park has tons of free events for the community.
-Think adult hip hop classes, outdoor yoga, and movie screenings, just to name a few.
-Stay updated with what’s coming up on their Facebook page here.
+A newly renovated park in Upper Kirby, Levy Park Conservancy boasts a performance pavilion, dog park, and, of course, a sprawling lawn where we like to post up on a lazy Sunday afternoon.
+And like a lot of other Houston parks, it has tons of free events for the community.
+Think adult hip-hop classes, outdoor yoga, and movie screenings.
+Keep tabs on their Facebook for updates.

 Not just for students, the Rice University campus is a fun place just to walk around.
 Find a spot on one of the many grassy areas shaded by majestic Oak trees.
-Go here to hang out, and stay until sunset to catch the free light show at the notorious James Turrell Skyspace.
-Or if you want less of a crowd (and less sleep), catch the sunrise show in the morning!
+If you stay until sunset (you should), you'll catch the free light show at the notorious James Turrell Skyspace.
+If you prefer less of a crowd, catch the sunrise show in the morning!